 The treaty also allowed the Americans to build houses, hospitals, churches and cemeteries in the five trading ports opened to the British.
 That would allow doctors and missionaries to live there.
 Americans were also now allowed to learn Chinese, which had been forbidden.

-The Treaty of Wanghia, as it came to be called, expanded American trade with China and paved the way for the era of the clipper ship.
-A second opium war would be fought with the British, followed by more wars with European nations and Japan and finally the collapse of the Qing Dynasty.
+The Treaty of Wanghia expanded American trade with China and paved the way for the era of the clipper ship.
+China would fight a second opium war with the British, followed by more wars with European nations and Japan.
+Finally, the Qing Dynasty collapsed.

-Cushing would return to Massachusetts, where he became a state representative, a brigadier general in the Mexican-American War, mayor of Newburyport, a justice in the state Supreme Judicial Court and attorney general of the United States.
+Caleb Cushing would return to Massachusetts, where he became a congressman, a brigadier general in the Mexican-American War, mayor of Newburyport, a justice in the state Supreme Judicial Court and attorney general of the United States.
 He resumed his diplomatic career, negotiating a treaty with Colombia for the Panama Canal and resolving tensions with Spain.
-He died on this day in 1879 in Newburyport.
+He died on Jan.
+2, 1879 in Newburyport.